goozbach-presentation/ansible-sysadvent/index.md

             - name: keep vim-enhanced package up to date
               yum: name=vim-enhanced state=latest

-This defines which hosts the playbook will attempt to configure, the remote user which will be used for SSH, and makes sure that the package `vim-enhanced` is the latest version using the `yum` Ansible module.
+This defines which hosts the playbook will attempt to configure the remote user, used for SSH, and makes sure the package `vim-enhanced` is the latest version using the `yum` Ansible module.
 You would use this playbook by putting it in a file (lets say `/etc/ansible/playbooks/vim.yml`), and applying or running the playbook by using the command:

         /usr/bin/ansible-playbook /etc/ansible/playbooks/vim.yml